borghives/loom/README.md

 -   **`Model` & `Persistable`**: Your data models inherit from `loom.info.model.Model` and mix in `loom.info.persist.Persistable`.
 This gives them database-aware capabilities.
 -   **`@declare_persist_db`**: A class decorator that links your model to a specific MongoDB database and collection.
 It keeps your persistence logic clean and co-located with your data definition.
+-   **Declarative Field Behavior**: Use annotations like `CoalesceOnInsert`, `CoalesceOnIncr`, and `QueryableTransformer` to declare how fields should behave during persistence and querying, further reducing boilerplate logic.
 -   **Fluent API for Queries**: `Aggregation`, `Filter`, and `SortOp` provide a structured, chainable API to build complex database operations without writing raw MongoDB queries, making your code more readable and maintainable.
 -   **Automatic Field Management**: Specialized types like `SuperId`, `TimeInserted`, and `TimeUpdated` automatically manage `ObjectId` generation and timestamps (`created_at`, `updated_time`), reducing boilerplate and ensuring consistency.
 -   **Rich Querying and Loading**: Beyond simple `load_one` and `load_many`, Loom provides `load_latest`, `from_id`, `exists`, and a powerful `aggregate` method for complex data retrieval, including loading data directly into a pandas `DataFrame` with `load_dataframe`.